jenzy/Little-Tank-That-Could-2-Try-Harder/README.md

 # Little Tank That Could 2: Try Harder

 Little Tank That Could 2 was developed as a part of a Computer Graphics and Game Technology class.
-It is a "port" of the [original game](https://github.com/jenzy/Little-Tank-That-Could) the Unity Game Engine.
+It is a "port" of the [original game](https://github.com/jenzy/Little-Tank-That-Could) to the Unity Game Engine.

 ![Screenshot](screen.png)